Argentine cuisine: History

-By the turn of the century, Argentine cuisine was on a constant decline due to shortage of several ingredients.
-However, eating habits began to shift with further immigration which facilitated a gastronomic revolution.
-Most immigrants in the 1900s came from Italy and Spain.
-The Italians introduced pizza, as well as a variety of pasta dishes, including spaghetti and lasagna.
-British, German, Jewish, and other immigrants also settled in Argentina, all bringing their styles of cooking and favorite foods with them.
+By the turn of the century, Argentinian cuisine was limited as several ingredients had shortages.
+As further immigration began in the early 1900s, eating habits began to shift.
+Most of these immigrants came from Italy and Spain, the Italians introducing pizza, as well as a variety of pasta dishes, including spaghetti and lasagna.
+British, German, Jewish, and other immigrants also settled in Argentina, all bringing their styles of cooking and foods with them.
 The British brought tea, starting the tradition of teatime.
-All of these cultures influenced the dishes of Argentina.

 At this time, Italian cuisine began to become a more significant part of the cuisine.
 The neighborhood of La Boca, Buenos Aires, was the first big Italian hub, and from here plenty of traditionally Italian ingredients and eating habits expanded across the country.
 Different kinds of pastas such as long noodles or tallarines, gnocchi, ravioli, and cannelloni filled with ricotta cheese became popular along with pizza, fainá (Argentinian version of the traditional Italian farinata), and milanesas.
 Different ways of preparing dishes were also adopted from Italian immigrants.
-These included the preparation of ice cream, fish, and shellfish.
+These included the preparation of ice cream, fish, niño envuelto and shellfish.
 Spanish immigrants also left their mark, popularizing eating dry nuts, tomato sauce, pesto, olives, and olive oil.
 Additionally, deli stores started to incorporate traditional Iberian hams and sausages and great varieties of cheeses yet these were more limited.
 They were also mainly responsible for the massive diffusion of wine consumption, among some other habits.
 This occurred at the same time that other global products began arriving to Argentina such as saffron, cod, different varieties of beans, chickpeas, additional spices, chocolates, and tea.